Building contractors run their own businesses and plan, supervise and work on the construction and alteration of buildings.

 What are the chances of getting a job?

 Growth in building work means good opportunities for building contractors

 Chances of getting a job as a building contractor are good due to:

-Project builder (building contractor) appears on Immigration New Zealand's Canterbury and long term skill shortage lists because of current high demand for building workers and an expected increase in demand over the long term.
-This means the Government is actively encouraging skilled project builders from overseas to work in New Zealand.
+The roles of project builder, building project manager and site foreman (building contractor) appear on Immigration New Zealand's long-term skill and construction and infrastructure skill shortage list.
+This means the Government is actively encouraging skilled building contractors from overseas to work in New Zealand.

-Building contractors are self-employed.
-They work directly for clients, or as subcontractors to larger building firms.
+Building contractors work directly for clients, or as subcontractors to larger building firms.

 Progression and specialisations

-Independent building contractors may move into management positions in large building companies, or work as construction site managers or project managers.
+Independent building contractors may progress to management positions in building companies or move into construction site management or project management roles.